-Almost half of U.S. homes have mold problems or excessive dampness.
-That’s a staggering amount of people impacted by poor humidity control.
-According to the study, researchers also noted how many health problems are caused or worsened by humidity extremes.
-They attributed one in five cases of asthma to indoor mold.
-Excessive dampness and dryness can be a problem in all indoor spaces—homes, businesses, schools, offices and the like.
-However, as homeowners or business owners, you can control the indoor relative humidity in the spaces you live and work in every day.
+Almost half of U.S. homes have mold problems or excessive dampness, according to public data.
+That’s a staggering number of people affected by poor indoor humidity control.
+Researchers reviewing indoor humidity studies also noted how many health problems are caused or worsened by humidity extremes.
+In fact, they estimated that one in five asthma cases is attributable to indoor mold.
+Excessive dampness and dryness can be a problem in all indoor spaces—homes, businesses, schools, office buildings and the like.
+However, as a homeowner, you can control the indoor relative humidity in the spaces you live and work in every day.
 And autumn is the perfect time to prioritize indoor humidity control.

-The fall season and the cooler weather it brings is often a time that highlights poor indoor relative humidity.
-With cooler autumn temperatures, we notice a drop in humidity levels as well.
-This is why it’s essential to monitor your home or indoor space’s relative humidity levels and pursue humidity control options.
-This way, you can keep levels from either dropping too low or rising too high.
+The fall season, and the cooler weather it brings, often highlights poor indoor relative humidity levels.
+With cooler autumn temperatures, there’s a noticeable drop in humidity levels as well.
+This is why it’s essential to monitor your home’s relative humidity levels and pursue humidity control options.
+In doing so, you can keep levels from dropping too low or rising too high.

 What Is Indoor Relative Humidity?

-Indoor relative humidity, therefore, is a measurement of relative humidity levels inside a building.
-Relative humidity is described in percentages, and the ideal range for indoor spaces is between 40-60%.
+Indoor relative humidity, therefore, is a measurement of relative humidity levels in an indoor space.
+Relative humidity (RH) is described in percentages, and the ideal range for indoor spaces is between 40% and 60%.

-One study found that the average indoor relative humidity in various climates of the United States ranged from 47.9 to 53.1%.
-While the annual averages are within the ideal range, a breakdown of each region by month shows patterns of dipping below or above the ideal range depending on the season.
-Additionally, homes in the cold northeast zone were those that registered the lowest RH levels, and those in the northwest marine region had the highest RH levels.
+One study found that the average indoor relative humidity level across various climates of the U.S. ranged from 47.9% to 53.1%.
+While the annual averages are within the ideal range, monthly breakdowns of each region show patterns of humidity levels dipping below or rising above the ideal range with the seasons.
+Additionally, homes in the cold northeast zone registered the lowest RH levels, and those in the northwest marine region had the highest RH levels.

 What Causes Lower Relative Humidity in the Fall?

-As fall brings cooler temperatures, it also marks the start of using heat instead of A/C. Additionally, homes with lower humidity levels often turn to space heaters or portable heaters to help warm their spaces.
-All of this contributes to drier fall and winter indoor air.
-This is because, though necessary for comfort, heaters can reduce indoor relative humidity.
-Also, cooler temperature means more time spent indoors as well as the end of opening windows during the day, which provides fresh air ventilation and natural humidity.
-All of these factors contribute to poorer humidity levels in your living spaces.
+As fall brings cooler temperatures, it also marks the start of using heat instead of AC.
+Not to mention that homes with lower humidity levels often use space heaters or portable heaters to help warm the space.
+This is because, though necessary for comfort, heaters reduce indoor relative humidity.
+Also, cooler outdoor temperatures mean more time spent indoors as well as the end of opening windows during the day, which provides fresh air ventilation and humidity.
+All of this contributes to drier fall air indoors.

-Though low indoor relative humidity due to heater use may be more obvious in colder winter climates, the effects are still noticeable in temperate areas as well.
+Low indoor relative humidity levels may be more obvious in colder winter climates, but the effects are still noticeable in temperate areas as well.
 While locales like Southern California won’t experience months of snow and freezing temperatures such as a state like New Hampshire would, the impact of running the heat is still noticeable.

-The general rule to remember when it comes to indoor humidity is that average is best.
-You want to avoid the extremes, which can cause both health and home issues.
-Low indoor relative humidity is the focus concern during the fall and winter months, however high indoor relative humidity can be just as damaging.
+The general rule to remember when it comes to indoor humidity is that the mid-range is best.
+You want to avoid the extremes, which can cause both health and home quality issues.
+Low indoor relative humidity levels are the main concern during the fall and winter months, however high indoor relative humidity can be just as damaging.
 It is a year-round problem that requires long-term solutions.
-Here are a couple ways that humidity problems during the autumn climate can exacerbate your health and home.
+Here are a couple of ways humidity problems during autumn can exacerbate your health and home.

 Dry air can cause and worsen many health issues.
 According to researchers, dry air may promote lung issues such as COPD, asthma, influenza and other respiratory concerns.
-Poor indoor air quality caused by low relative humidity can also trigger more allergic attacks.
-This is because dry air allows particles, including mold spores and dust mites, to mix and circulate through the air easier.
+Poor indoor air quality caused by low relative humidity can also trigger more allergy attacks.
+This is because dry air allows particles, including allergens like mold spores and dust mites, to mix and circulate through the air easier.

 Many studies have found that humidity levels affect the survival rate of airborne pathogens.
 Moreover, indoor relative humidity seems to influence the infectivity of harmful microorganisms.
-Now more than ever, due to the current pandemic, ensuring ideal humidity levels is a crucial health investment.
+Now more than ever, ensuring ideal humidity levels indoors is a crucial health investment.

-Dry air is also what causes more common winter ails, like dry skin and chapped lips.
+Dry air is also what causes some of the more common cold weather ails, like dry skin and chapped lips.
 The lack of moisture in the air can also worsen cold and flu season or even make you more vulnerable to illness due to drier sinuses.

-Things like wood floors and wood furnishings in your home are extremely susceptible to damage caused by dry indoor air.
-This could be cracks in flooring, trim or even window panes.
+Materials like wood floors and wood furnishings in your home are extremely susceptible to damage caused by dry indoor air.
+Risks include cracks in flooring, trim or even window panes.
 Poor humidity control can also cause problems for your home’s walls, paint and wallpaper.
-Low humidity levels can even impact musical instruments, considering a fair amount are made of wood or have wood parts.
-This will eventually cause your instruments to sound out-of-tune.
-Books are also vulnerable to humidity extremes and will wrinkle without humidity control.
-It’s easy to assume that changes in your home’s surface and valuables simply happen over time, but it’s important to remember that there are HVAC solutions that can help prevent long-term damage.
+Low humidity levels can even impact musical instruments considering a fair amount are made of wood or have wood parts.
+This will eventually cause your instruments to sound out of tune.
+Books are also vulnerable to humidity extremes and will wrinkle without proper humidity control.
+It’s easy to assume that changes in your home’s surface and valuables simply happen over time, but it’s important to remember that there are IAQ solutions that can help prevent long-term damage.

 Keeping Things Balanced

-Choosing to invest in humidity control will make your home or indoor space safer and healthier for all occupants during the fall and winter seasons when low indoor relative humidity levels are common.
+Choosing to invest in a whole-home humidifier will make your home or indoor space safer and healthier for all occupants during the fall and winter seasons when low indoor relative humidity levels are common.
 It will also help preserve your home and the materials and valuables inside.
-As we head into the fall season, now is the essential time to make IAQ upgrades and protect the indoor areas where you’ll spend most of your time in the upcoming months.
+As we head into the fall season, now is the perfect time to make IAQ upgrades and protect the indoor areas you’ll spend most of your time in the upcoming months.